cheynewallace/noteshred-cli/README.md

 For simplicity and to avoid having to type a bunch of parameters most note options found on the web application are automated.

 * Note passwords are randomly generated 16 byte strings
-* Note titles are generic and set to "CLI Note"
+* Note titles are generic and resemble "May 18 Note"
 * All notes are set to "shred after reading"